Solar Batteries for Home: A Comprehensive Guide

 • More expensive than their lead-acid counterparts

-• Prone to thermal runaway
+• Can be prone to thermal runaway

 Final word